 Good partners know how to compromise, controlling partners on the other hand only want things to always go their way.

-All healthy relationships are deeply rooted with respect.
+All healthy relationships are deeply rooted in respect.
 Both partners understand the need to respect each other’s decisions.
 A pattern of disrespect not only creates dread and anxiety, but it also wears us down to the point of feeling that we are not worthy of living.

 If you note that your partner always feels the need to be on the defense, this simply means that he or she does not own up to his or her actions which means that they do not respect you at all.
 Respectful individuals own up to their actions and take responsibility.
 Disrespect holds us back from solving our problems.

-d) Psychological Manipulation
+4. Psychological Manipulation

 Partners who are psychological manipulative are the worst kind of people to ever draw breath on this planet.
 These are the ones who end up destroying your life completely in a slow and sure way.
 They use dishonest tactics to shift your perception or influence your behavior.
 People who are psychologically manipulative always find a way of playing the victim.

 Some constantly blow up on you and pressure you to be silent about the issue.
 Another category of psychologically manipulative partners are the ones who emotionally blackmail you.
 They use self-harm as their weapon to pressure you to stay with them.
 In as much as you might feel pity and want to help them, do not.